nochet/BasePop_RNAseq/projectNotes.md

+STEP 7: Downstream analysis
+(a) Differential gene expression with DESeq2
+(b) Gene set enrichment analysis with GAGE
+(c) Hierarchical clustering with WGCNA
+(4) Examination of eQTL in Stanley et al (2017)

-STEP 7: Differential gene expression with DESeq2
+(a) Differential gene expression with DESeq2
 - Take the two outputs from step six as input files:
   - input 1: `/processed/DESEQ/Expr_countData.csv`
   - input2: `/processed/DESEQ/sampleDat_with_SV.csv`